bitcoinfacts/glacierprotocol.github.io/_docs/deposit/generate-cold-storage-data.md

        Repeat this process a total of *N* times, so that you have a total of <span class="danger">*N* lines of numbers</span> in each Quarantined Scratchpad.

-    1. Generate computer entropy
+    1. Generate computer entropy:
         1. Type "COMPUTER ENTROPY" into both computers' Quarantined Scratchpads.
         (This is a descriptive heading to keep your notes organized and minimize risk of error.)
-        1. Make sure you are in the `~/glacier folder`:
+        1. Make sure you are in the `glacier` folder:
            ```
            $ cd ~/glacier
            ```